Are kitchen knife handles important? We dive in deeper below.

 Once you’ve decided what knife handle is best for you, the next (and arguably more important) step is knowing how to care for it.

-Much like some wooden cutting boards, wooden knife handles (like Made In’s Olive Wood Collection) benefit from being oiled.
-Adding a few drops of mineral oil to a wooden knife handle saturates its pores and prevents water from being absorbed, which can cause the wood to warp and crack.
+Much like some wooden cutting boards, wooden knife handles (like our Olive Wood Collection) benefit from being oiled.
+Adding a few drops of mineral oil to a wooden knife handle both saturates its pores and prevents water from being absorbed, which can cause the wood to warp and crack over time.

 After washing your knives, we recommend drying and storing them immediately.
-Letting your knives air dry not only poses a hazard for fingers, but could cause water stains or even rust.
+Letting your knives air dry could cause water stains or even rust.
 Once they’re fully clean, dry with a kitchen towel before storing in a drawer or knife block.